radionovpavelp/TestAddPCToDataBase/README.md

 7) slf4j-log4j12 1.7.21
 8) slf4j-api  1.7.25

 Getting started with the project:

-  1) Check your browser and webdriver compatibility. please replace chromedriver if needed (in catalog src\\main\\resources\\chromedriver.exe)
+1) Check your browser and webdriver compatibility.

+  Please replace chromedriver if needed (in catalog src\\main\\resources\\chromedriver.exe).

 2) download  Gradle  dependencies

 3) to get testing report run Gradle script

 To view: